-The payment, timing and amount of any dividends are subject to approval by the Board, as well as certain limits under our Credit Agreement and the Indentures.
-The Board approved an increase to the quarterly cash dividend to \$0.30 per share beginning in the first quarter of 2023.
+The payment, timing and amount of any dividends are subject to approval by LPLFH's Board of Directors (the "Board"), as well as certain limits under our Credit Agreement.
 See Note 11 - Stockholders' Equity, within the notes to the condensed consolidated financial statements for additional information regarding our dividends.